aryarm/varCA/scripts/README.md

 ### filter.bash
 A bash script for filtering rows from a large TSV by specific columns.

+### importance_plot.py
+A python script for creating plots of the importance of each variable (ie feature) outputted by each variant caller.

 ### metrics.py
 A python script for calculating evaluation metrics on a two column TSV of binary labels: truth and predictions.